All-University Convocation celebrates constructive engagement and common ground

 Also recognized were the Presidential Staff Excellence Awards recipients for 2024:

-The university’s third annual Lifetime Achievement award recipient was Chris Lindmark, assistant vice president of donor relations and special events.
+The university’s fourth annual Lifetime Achievement award recipient was Chris Lindmark, assistant vice president of donor relations and special events.

 University Senate Chair Nola Butler-Byrd and Associated Students President Katarina Hernandez also spoke at convocation.